-- Involvement in regulator-industry-led committees Committee on Climate Change ("JC3") and workin such as Value-Based Intermediation Financing and Impact Assessment Framework ("VBIAF") Sectoral Working Group. - Participate in round table discussions/forums on and practices. - Continuous discussions with our peers on the imp new policies and guidelines, as well as how to combat risks associated with fraud and money-laundering.
+- Involvement in regulator-industry-led committees such as Joint Committee on Climate Change ("JC3") and working groups such as Value-Based Intermediation Financing and Investment Impact Assessment Framework ("VBIAF") Sectoral Guide Working Group. - Participate in round table discussions/forums on ESG matters and practices. - Continuous discussions with our peers on the impacts of new policies and guidelines, as well as how to combat risks associated with fraud and money-laundering.